vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 27. "All prayaschittas are of the nature of austerity (tapas) and rite (karma).
-Of all of them the constant re- membering of Krishna (God) is the highest."
+Of all of them the constant remembering of Krishna (God) is the highest."
 </details>